Hyperinflation

 Definition of Hyperinflation:

-Hyperinflation is a period of extreme inflation.
-The price level increases 50 percent or more in a month.
+Hyperinflation is a period of extreme inflation when the price level increases 50 percent or more in a month.

 Detailed Explanation:

 The extreme inflation in Zimbabwe and Germany is called hyperinflation.
-Hyperinflation results in the devaluation of money so rapidly that people find that the goods they own hold their value better than the currency.
-Business owners do not know what to charge.
-Customers do not know what a fair price is.
-They hoard the items so they can barter, or trade for goods and services in the future.
+Hyperinflation results in the devaluation of money so rapidly that people find that the goods they own hold their value better than currency.
+Business owners do not know what to charge, and customers do not know what a fair price is.
+People hoard items so they can barter or trade for goods and services in the future.
 They also spend their paychecks as soon as they receive them to avoid “losing” their money through sharp price increases.
 Banks do not lend because they do not want to lend currency today that may be worthless tomorrow.

-It is highly unlikely that hyperinflation will occur in the United States, however, it is not inconceivable.
-Assume our national debt was so high that investors refused to purchase government bonds.
+It is improbable that hyperinflation will occur in the United States; however, it is not inconceivable.
+Suppose our national debt was so high that investors refused to purchase government bonds.
 How would the government pay its obligations?
-Instead of taxing its citizens, the government out of desperation chooses to print money - lots of money.
+Instead of taxing its citizens, the government, out of desperation, might choose to print money—lots of money.
 Theoretically, this could result in hyperinflation.

 Dig Deeper With These Free Lessons: